zhangtom54321/youtube-to-gmusic/README.md

 >>> Email: <your email>
 >>> Password: <your password>
 ```
 That's it!
-Sit back and relax until the script finishes running, then sit back and listen to the new playlist on your Google Music account!
+Sit back and relax until the script finishes running, then sit back and listen to the new playlist on your Google Music account.

 ## Future Changes
 - Hide password when typing